How to control post operative swelling after tummy tuck

 - prompt and prolonged compression with medical grade compression garments

-Update: Read my latest post about what type of compression garment you should wear after a Tummy Tuck!
+- Type of compression garment you should wear after a Tummy Tuck!

 Posted in Body